Private Music Lessons

 Private Lessons Request Form

-We are now accepting requests for FALL 2020 private lessons.
+We are now accepting requests for the 2020-2021 Season private lessons.
 We are currently offerings both virtual and in-studio lessons following COVID precautions.
-Due to the high volume we ask that you first submit a request for lessons.
+Due to the high volume, we ask that you first submit a request for lessons.
 We will get back to you with available times.

 Naptown Sings and Plays!
 Private Lessons Policies